UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 Clicking on the container name again will take us back to the 'Logs' tab in the container.
 Lets try and interact with the terminal inside the container.
-If you print the working directory with `pwd` you'll get the base directory: `\`.
+If you print the working directory with `pwd` you'll get the base directory: `/`.
 You can also list the contents with `ls`, and the `docker-entrypoint` files are a dead giveaway that we are inside the container.
 At this point this container is very much like a VM.
 We can modify things, like for example making a directory with `mkdir`, and see it has been created with `ls` again.
 ![Terminal, mkdir and ls inside getting-started container.](../fig/docker-desktop/23_gettingstarted_mkdir.png)

 But we can do more than that, we can install things.
 For example, you'll notice that `htop` is not installed.
-Since the `getting-started` image is based on alpine, we can install it using `apk add htop`, and we can now use it.
+Since the `getting-started` image is based on Alpine, we can install it using `apk add htop`, and we can now use it.

 {::options parse_block_html="true" /}
 <div>